 With the steps and examples listed above, hopefully you have some inspiration to help you write a top-notch tribute speech.
 From learning how to hook listeners to find the right words to say, you have many paths you can take with a tribute.

-And in the end, a tribute speech is a commemoration to someone special.
+And in the end, a tribute speech is a commemoration of someone special.
 Whether you’re giving your speech as a sympathy message at a funeral or at a celebration, make the most of this opportunity.

 Everyone deserves to be remembered.
 Creating a tribute speech is a powerful way to evoke emotion and build strong relationships.
 They are for personal and professional relationships, remembering those who have died, and even just reminding us of the things we love most.
 It’s time to put your own pen to paper in honor of someone special.